brainy-minds/Jterator/README.md

 * **modules** folder contains all the executable code for programs.
 * **logs** folder contains all the output from STDOUT and STERR streams, obtained for each executable that has been executed.
 * **data** folder contains all the data output in form of HDF5 files.
 These data are shared between modules.
-* **tmp** folder contains the temporary pipeline data that is shared between modules.
-These files are killed after successful completion of the pipeline.
 * **figures** folder contains the PDFs of the plots (optional).
 * **subfunctions** folder contains additional executable code, which is called by modules.